 UNITLIFE is the United Nations initiative fighting chronic malnutrition through innovation.
 UNITLIFE raises funds through innovative finance mechanisms.
 UNITLIFE invests in nutritious food systems, women's empowerment and climate-smart agriculture.

-UNITLIFE engages the private sector and leverages innovative finance to bring new, additional resources for the fight against chronic malnutrition – complementing important but yet insufficient domestic resources and official development assistance.
+Firstly, we engage the private sector and leverage innovative finance mechanisms (such as micro-donations, public-private partnerships and market-based transactions) to bring additional resources for the fight against chronic malnutrition, complementing important but yet insufficient domestic resources and official development assistance.
+Read about one of UNITLIFE's innovative partnerships.

 Chronic malnutrition significantly reduces the opportunities for children to reach their full potential to be able to lift themselves out of poverty.
 Affected children are unable to learn as well as their peers at school and on average earn 20% less in adulthood.
 Today, 1 in 5 children are affected by the disease.